Who We Are

 Urban Alliance facilitates a “Food and Basic Needs Conversation” series which informs the creation of Beyond the Basics as a collaborative initiative to help people gain greater stability and self-sufficiency while addressing basic needs of food, clothing and housing.

-Next Generation and Thrive are established as initiatives focused on helping children and youth succeed, after several years of collaborative efforts between Urban Alliance and area churches to strengthen youth-serving programs.
+Generation Now! and Thrive are established as initiatives focused on helping children and youth succeed, after several years of collaborative efforts between Urban Alliance and area churches to strengthen youth-serving programs.

 UAServe volunteer program is launched.